 If the landlord, apart from the living space, provides service to the tenant, then it is recommended that all these forms of service are mentioned in the rental agreement.
 This may include the supply of energy, water, cable television, internet services, hot water, upholstery, furniture, et cetera.
-A tenant in the social sector has the right to have these service costs assessed by the tenancy committee.
-The tenant in the free sector also has that right, but for this he cannot go to the tenancy committee, but to court.
+A tenant in the social sector always has the right to have these service costs assessed by the tenancy committee.
+Since 2021 the tenant in the free sector also has that right.

 Only the actual costs that the landlord has, may be passed on to the tenant in the service costs.
 Only the home owners association costs (V.V.E. costs ) for the services the tenant actually uses, can be passed to the tenant, such as elevator costs, window cleaning, cleaning of general areas etc. The calculation method of upholstery and furnishing provided by the landlord to the tenant is as follows: first the so-called use value is appraised.
 Then the total amount involved is divided by 60 (= 5 years of 12 months).

 Can I rent out my house in the free sector?

 Houses with an initial basic rent of more than € 752,33 per month and minimal 143 points (price level July 2021) are in principle liberalized and can be rented out in the free sector.
 This means that the housing valuation system, also known as the points system, does not apply to this and the tenancy committee is not authorized to judge the rent.